KQM-git/TCL/enemy-data/mechanics/enemy-interactions.md

 * The Bombardment mode's internal cool down can be bypassed by opening the Map, thus triggering it continuously.

+## Slime Balloon

+* Slime Balloons from Daily Commissions can only receive a Cryo aura, similar to Amber’s Baron Bunny.
+* Cryo Swirl, Superconduct, Freeze, Forward Melt, Shatter, and Crystallize reactions can be triggered on them.
+* However, Superconduct does not reduce Physical Resistance, Cryo Swirl with 4pc Viridescent Venerer does not reduce Cryo Resistance, and Freeze does not actually freeze the Slime Balloon.

 ### Evidence Vault

 {% page-ref page="../../evidence/enemy-data/enemy-interactions.md" %}